 A major task we have to accomplish as FileMaker developers and designers is to help reduce complexity for the user.
-Features that help them quickly and accurately find what they’re looking for are very useful and help them complete their tasks more quickly.
+A lot of that is about picking the right design pattern for the job at hand.
+Features that help them quickly and accurately find what they’re looking for are very useful and help them complete their tasks faster.

 There is a native FileMaker feature to allow auto-complete based on previously entered values, but it may not cover every situation.
 It only works on text fields, for example.

-If you create your own type-ahead functionality, you can:
+But if you want to create your own type-ahead functionality, you can:

 - use any kind of data as the input